samp5/ha141/README.md

 Reset the network to be ready to run another batch.

 > [!WARNING]
-> Thi will delete any logging data held in the network.
-Be sure to call `pySNN.getActivation()` before reseting for another batch to avoid overwritting your activation data.
+> This will delete any logging data held in the network.
+Be sure to call `pySNN.getActivation()` before resetting for another batch to avoid overwriting your activation data.

 #### Example usage